jooonior/tf2-loadouts-script/README.md

 ## Loadout specific settings

-You can have additional commands executed for each loadout.
-Simply alias your commands to `loadouts.cfg.X`
-(X being the loadout letter).
+When changing to loadout _X_, the script calls corresponding `loadout.cfg.X` alias.
+You can set these aliases to execute arbitrary commands when changing lodouts.

 If you want to set these per class in your `<class>.cfg`, you need to do so **before** the `loadouts.<class>` line.

-Don't forget to reset them for other classes, otherwise their values will carry over.
+Don't forget to reset these aliases (and affected settings) for other classes, otherwise their values will carry over.

 <details>
 <summary>Example</summary>